What is the Suzuki Approach?

 The approach opposes competitive behavior between children, and supports collaboration and shared encouragement for children of all abilities and levels.

-The child’s parent required to oversee the child practice daily, in place of allowing the child to practice unaccompanied between lessons, and to join and take notes at every lesson to serve as the home teacher for the student successfully.
+The child’s parent is required to oversee the child practice daily, in place of allowing the child to practice unaccompanied between lessons, and to join and take notes at every lesson to serve as the home teacher for the student successfully.